-General Local Level Quadruple Helix Sustainability Private Sector Support Options for Involvement in RIS3 RIS3 Deployment Involving local governments The role of facilitators is key Start-ups: give support to is always recommended, for helping stakeholders to extend their knowledge base, since they are close to their work together.
-Facilitators realising the time they need to businesses and civil society. be independent grow and succeed. should entities capable Have good communication Critical to identify the most connecting with each other and dissemination involving central node in target activity. the different quadrupleall quadruple-helix
+General Local Level Involvement in RIS3 Quadruple Helix Sustainability Private Sector Support Options for RIS3 Deployment • Involving local governments is always recommended, since they are close to their businesses and civil society.
+Have good communication and dissemination involving all quadruple-helix The role of facilitators is key for helping stakeholders to work together.
+Facilitators should be independent entities capable of connecting with each other the different quadruple- Start-ups: give support to extend their knowledge base, realising the time they need to grow and succeed.
+Critical to identify the most central node in target activity.